ProteusMRIgHIFU/BabelViscoFDTD/README.md

 Consult `setup.py` and `CompileMatlab.m` to review how all the potential modalities are generated.

 Please note that the Matlab implementation is still missing an updated high-level equivalence to `BabelViscoFDTD\PropagationModel.py`.
 Given most of my personal computing platform moved years ago to Python, the Matlab frontend is a low-priority by the time being.
 However, the compilation for Matlab frontend is still operational.

-# How to use
-After installation, you can consult the Jupyter Notebooks in `Tutorial Notebooks` to learn how to run the simulation.
-The notebooks are ordered from basics of operation to more complex simulation scenarios, including simulation using the superposition method.
-If you are familiar with FDTD-type or similar numerical tools for acoustic simulation (such as k-Wave or Simsonic), then it should  be straightforward to start using this tool.